sunflowerno0b/ATW/docs/Aleph.md

       - KEYCLOAK_JDBC_PARAMS=sslmode=verify-full&connectTimeout=30000
 ```

-Once I added these configurations I restarted aleph and I was able to access keycloak
+Once I added these configurations I restarted aleph and I was able to access key-cloak.

 Notes to add:
 when testing the local docker you need to run `docker-compose  up`